Associations of municipalities The position of HSY’s CEO at stake, in the background the appointments criticized as arbitrary

 In his reply to the chief shop stewards, Inkinen wrote that the person appointed as the chief lawyer had held the position temporarily for almost a couple of years.
 In November last year, Inkinen appointed HSY’s Service Relations Manager as HR Director, who had held the position of HR Director for one year.

-In his letter, he relied on the Law on the Municipal Officer, according to which an employee who held the position of a temporary official may be recruited due to the reorganization of activities.
+In his letter, Inkinen relied on the law on municipal officials, according to which an employee who has held the position of a temporary official may be recruited due to the reorganization of operations.

 “Both official decisions have been formally made correctly, and have been subject to the right of recruitment of the government, and they have not been appealed,” Inkinen points out in his reply.